future-wd/hugo-responsive-background-images/readme.md

 v0.05

 - input sanitization does not catch error if .src does not match image resource
-- add element config of margin for overside image generation.
+- add element config of margin for overside image generation for specific widths (will have to specify widths as array of maps and array) e.g.
+  widths:
+  - width: 600
+  - width: 900
+    oversize: 100
+  OR
+  widths: [600, 900]

 v0.06

 - placeholder type config (lqip, dominant (css with new hugo .Color?), color code (manual entry)) with global default config.
 Carefully plan config
+- implemented without inline lqip.. needs to be tested!!!
+- also look at changing gif width to gif div factor, and inline if small enough

+# md
+bg-image:
+- src: image1.jpg
+  selector: .test
+  placeholder: lqip/dominant/color code

 publish?